Dante Writes: The Worst Movie I Ever Saw

-So, anyway, this doctor presents this cloning thing and Paul is immediately against it because it’s immoral.
+So, anyway, this doctor presents this cloning thing and Paul is immediately against it because it’s immoral to him.
 Jessie’s like, nah, we’re doing it.
 Eventually, Paul gives in.
 Keep in mind, Paul was against this from the start and Jessie did a LOT of pressuring to make this happen.
 Remember that.

 Okay, now I can admit, there was a cute little scene when the new Adam is born.
 So, when a baby is born, you know he/she’s fine when you hear crying.
 Adam wasn’t crying.
 At some point, the doctor is asking a nurse how long the baby hasn’t cried.

 Then, all of a sudden, everyone is counting the seconds.
 Jessie looks stressed out, then starts counting.
 After the 47th second, Adam starts crying.
 Jessie’s like “that’s what happened before” or whatever.
 So, basically, this means that truly this is the exact kid they had before.
 Even born the same way.
 I thought that was a nice touch.

 Then the movie goes to hell.

 Right, so they fast forward to Adam turning 8 again.
 That night…I don’t know…I think it was supposed to be scary, but it was more like…whatever.

 Anyway, Adam has this thing where he was being haunted by dead Adam.
 He starts freaking out and Paul and Jessie take him…